Thornton Heath: Community

 There is local news in the 'Thornton Heath Chronicle'.

 There were Thornton Heath festivals for several years up to 2019.

 The council had a regeneration plan for Thornton Heath.
 "Since 2016 we have been involving local people in an improvement programme, making the High Street and Brigstock Road more attractive, with funding from the GLA.
-This included new pavements and road improvements, upgrades to shop fronts, wall art by local artists along the high street, and improvements to the forecourt of Ambassador House."
-Unfortunately, there were quality problems with some of the work.
+This included new pavements and road improvements, upgrades to shop fronts, wall art by local artists along the high street, and improvements to the forecourt of Ambassador House".

 In addition to the murals in the improvement programme, there are other artworks, such as a mosaic and mural at the station.
 An 'Art Trail' map was compiled as a guide.